Why is Dairy Good for Diabetes Prevention?

 Milk is nature’s sports drink.
 While milk provides many nutrients for overall health, research has shown that milk’s powerful nutrient package has several benefits to sports recovery.
 Drinking milk – white or chocolate – after exercise helps the body to refuel, recover and rehydrate because of its unique nutrient profile.

-Weight Management
+Benefits of Dairy for Weight Management

-A healthy-eating pattern, which includes fat-free or low-fat dairy products provides the foundation for weight management and leading a healthy lifestyle.
+A healthy-eating pattern, which includes fat-free or low-fat dairy products, provides the foundation for weight management and leading a healthy lifestyle.
 Dairy foods, like milk, yogurt and cheese, provide high-quality protein.
 Research has shown that protein helps provide a sense of satiety and fullness which helps with weight management.

 Why 3 Servings a Day?